Arulkumar046/Arulkumar046/README.md

 Hello!
 I'm Arulkumar , a passionate about programming enthusiast with a keen interest in softwares.
 I love exploring new technologies and leveraging them to solve real-life problems.
 This GitHub profile showcases some of my projects and contributions.

 ## Skills
-Programming Languages: Java,C,Python.
+**Programming Languages:** Java,C,Python.
 ## Projects
-Project 1: AI-Based Diabetes prediction System(Using Python).
+1.Project 1: AI-Based Diabetes prediction System(Using Python).
-Project 2: Smart irrigation System(Using Arduino).
+2.Project 2: Smart irrigation System(Using Arduino).
-Project 3: Predict the House Price(Using ML).
+3.Project 3: Predict the House Price(Using ML).
 ## Achievements
 HackerRank Certified-Java (Basic).
 HackerRank Certified-Python (Basic).